swedenconnect/credentials-support/README.md

     PkiCredentialContainer credentialContainer = new HsmPkiCredentialContainer(pkcs11Configuration, userKeySlotPin);

-Alternatively if the input to the SUN PKCS11 configuration is a configuration file path as shown above, then this path can be used directly in the constructor for evan simpler configuration setup:
+Alternatively if the input to configuration is a path to a Sun PKCS11 configuration file (as in the example about), then this path can be used directly in the constructor for an even simpler configuration setup:

     PkiCredentialContainer credentialContainer = new HsmPkiCredentialContainer(userConfigFile, userKeySlotPin);